MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images/dp500-create-reusable-power-bi-artifacts-image48.png)

-	*Power B Desktop applies the query to create a model table.
+	*Power BI Desktop applies the query to create a model table.
 It adds a new table that imports population data to the model.*

 18. Reposition the **US Population** table near the **Reseller** table.